 Build an extra storey

 If you don’t have enough space or structural freedom to enlarge your home in width, consider the possibilities you have with height.
 In general, effective second storey additions can end up more cost-effective in regards to the amount of space that you get.
 Not only will you maximize the space 100% but you’ll also get to enjoy spectacular views from your second storey windows and balcony.
 And you can count on a considerable resale value boost.
-It’s true that adding an extra storey to your home will impact the original level considerably, but with the right contractors, you can expect a perfectly safe and stylish remodelling work.
+It’s true that adding an extra storey to your home or extra space with shipping container will impact your home value significantly.

 Connect your home and garage

 Do you have a garage in your yard that’s positioned rather close to your house?
 If you do, then you can enlarge your home space by converting your garage into an actual living space and then connecting it to the main house with a covered walkway.
 It’s especially effective to use glass walls for the linking walkway to utilize natural light and make the area visually bigger.
 Of course, when it comes to garage conversion, it’s important to pick the purpose of your new space according to your own needs.
 For instance, if you’re tired of your kitchenette, you can convert the garage into a completely new kitchen or you can use it as an additional room such as home office, gym, etc.

 Just like you can convert and transform a garage into a functional and useful living space, you can do the same with your basement and/or attic.
 What’s more, this might be the most effective solution for some homeowners considering that there’s no extra building required.
 Of course, there’s plenty of remodelling work to do such as wiring, maybe even plumbing, insulation, new floors and walls, etc. but even so, these spaces can be transformed into whatever kind of extra room you might need in a rather short amount of time.